WHAT DOES NORMAL INFANT SLEEP EVEN MEAN?

 So on your search of “how many hours should my baby be sleeping” you were told your 6 months old should sleep exactly X hours, or your 18 month old is far from “normal” if they are only taking X hours sleep, which paints a picture in your mind that things are drastically wrong.

-The Sleep Foundation has this to say on the matter “Parents can benefit from using these guidelines as a target while recognizing that a healthy amount of sleep may vary among children or from day to day.”
+The Sleep Foundation has this to say on the matter “Parents can benefit from using these guidelines as a target while recognising that a healthy amount of sleep may vary among children or from day to day.”

 So not only do their panel of experts agree that things are somewhat variable they also reviewed the research and made the following recommendations for total daily sleep needs by age: